rakshpatel/services/README.md

 ## Features

 - **User Authentication**: Secure login process and JWT-based authentication for API access.
-Current implementation is mock     authetnication and doesnt integrate with external application.
+Current implementation is mock     authetnication and doesnt integrate with external integration.
 - **Service Versions**: Ability to handle multiple versions per service.
 - **Docker Integration**: Containerized application and database for easy deployment and scaling.

+## Assumptions
+- Authentication and Authorization is mocked and not using any external integration.
+- PostgreSQL is used, however only GET APIs are implemented.
+- Application startup will initialize DB with mock data for 100 services.

 ## Project Structure